-In the short term, neurology assures us that loss will trigger physical distress.
+In the short term, the loss of a parent triggers significant physical distress.
 In the long-term, grief puts the entire body at risk.
-A handful of studies have found links between unresolved grief and hypertension, cardiac events, immune disorders, and even cancer.
-It is unclear why grief would trigger such dire physical conditions, but one theory is that a perpetually activated sympathetic nervous system (fight or flight response) can cause long-term genetic changes.
-These changes — less pre-programmed cell death, dampened immune responses — may be ideal when a bear is chasing you through the forest and you need all the healthy cells you can get.
-But this sort of cellular dysregulation is also how cancerous cells metastasize, unchecked.
+A handful of studies have found links between unresolved grief and cardiac issues, hypertension, immune disorders, and even cancer.
+It’s unclear why grief would trigger such dire physical conditions.
+One theory is that a perpetually activated sympathetic nervous system (fight-or-flight response) can cause long-term genetic changes.
+These changes — dampened immune responses, less pre-programmed cell death — may be ideal when a bear is chasing you through the forest and you need all the healthy cells you can get.
+But, unchecked, this sort of cellular de-regulation is also how cancerous cells metastasize.

 At the same time, the differences between losing a father and a mother represent relatively weak trends.
+It goes without saying that everyone has their own unique relationships with their mothers and fathers, and an individual’s grief response to their parent’s death will be unique to their lived experiences.
 “Complicated bereavement can exist no matter which parent is lost,” Benders-Hadi says.
 “More often, it is dependent on the relationship and bond that existed with the parent.”

-Elisabeth Goldberg works with grieving adults as a relationship therapist in New York City, and she has seen the toll that long-term grieving can take on a marriage.
+Elisabeth Goldberg, a relationship therapist in New York City who works with grieving adults, has seen the toll that long-term grieving can take on a marriage.
 Specifically, Goldberg suggests a (somewhat Freudian) link between losing a parent and cheating on a spouse.
-“I see many affairs as manifestations of unresolved grief about losing a parent,” Goldberg says.
-“The adult child stays in a state of disbelief, and rejects reality in many ways in order to feed the delusion that the parent is still alive.
-The grieving child needs a new attachment figure, that’s the psyche trying to reconcile the denial and grief.
-So rather than say, ‘my mother died,’ the grieving child can say, ‘while mommy’s away, I will play with someone other than my spouse.’”
+“I see many affairs as manifestations of unresolved grief about losing a parent,” she says.
+“The adult child stays in a state of disbelief and rejects reality in many ways in order to feed the delusion that the parent is still alive.
+The grieving child needs a new attachment figure; that’s the psyche trying to reconcile the denial and grief.
+So rather than say, ‘My mother died,’ the grieving child can say, ‘While Mommy’s away, I will play with someone other than my spouse.’”

-On the opposite extreme, patients sometimes blame their deceased parents for not treating them properly, and never making amends.
+On the opposite extreme, adult children sometimes feel resentment towards their dead parents, blaming them for neglect or bad parenting earlier in life.
 This is similarly unhealthy.
 “The usual result of this is deep resentment, anger, rage,” Grossman says.
 “They may have genuine, legitimate reasons to feel mistreated or abused.
-In these situations, it’s not always the death of the parent but the death of the possibility of reconciliation, of rapprochement and apology from the offending parent.”
+In these situations, it’s not always about the death of the parent but the death of the possibility of reconciliation, of rapprochement and apology from the offending parent.”